mossphp/moss-framework/docs/00_about.md

 _**Moss** - to relax or chill, the act of chilling_

-`Moss` is a small almost micro (but not another Sinatra wannabe) framework, providing basic tools that can be used to build simple web pages or APIs.
+`Moss` is a small, almost micro (but not another Sinatra wannabe) framework, providing basic tools for building simple web pages or APIs.

 So what's the difference between other micro-frameworks?
 `Moss` isn't some kind of cropped full stack framework, that was cut down to fit into _micro_ segment.
 Neither one of those minimalistic, closure lovers :)

-`Moss` was developed a solution with small footprint, easily to extend, with as small dependencies as possible (actually - none).
+`Moss` was developed as a solution with small footprint, easily to extend, and least dependencies as possible (actually - none).

-But still, `Moss framework` wants to be _fashionable_ and follows trends: `closures`, `event dispatching`, `dependency injection`, `aspect oriented programming`
+But still, `Moss framework` wants to be _fashionable_ and follows trends: `closures`, `event dispatching`, `dependency injection`

 ## Features